PostHog/posthog.com/contents/tutorials/multiple-environments.md

 </MultiLanguage>

-After doing this, you can get the environment variable using the library like this:
+After doing this, you can get the environment variable using the library or language like this:

 <MultiLanguage>